SoCXin/web/source/vim3/DownloadAndroidSourceCode.md

 title: Download The Android Source Code
 ---

-The Android Source Tree of our OS-Q VIMs are hosted on [Github](https://www.github.com/OS-Q).
+The Android Source Tree of our Khadas VIMs are hosted on [Github](https://www.github.com/Khadas).
 There are many different repositories.

 Walk through the steps below to download the Source Code.